adambor/SolLightning-readme/README.md

 # SolLightning
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/SolLightning.svg?style=social&label=Follow%20%40SolLightning)](https://twitter.com/SolLightning)

-A fully trustless bridge protocol between Solana (any SPL token) <-> Bitcoin (on-chain and lightning).
+A fully trustless DEX (decentralized exchange) protocol between Solana (any SPL token) <-> Bitcoin (on-chain and lightning).
 Utilizing submarine swaps (for lightning network swaps) and on-chain SPV verification through [bitcoin relay](https://github.com/adambor/BTCRelay-Sol) (for on-chain).

 **NOTE:** We are not issuing a new wrapped bitcoin token on Solana, as that would require overcollateralization (and be exposed to exchange rate and oracle risks), which we deem insecure, therefore SolLightning is only acting as a cross-chain DEX (Any SPL token <-> Bitcoin).